codexceed/better-style-transfer/README.md

 # Better Neural Style Transfer
 ## Introduction
-This project aims to replicate the work of [Gatys et al.](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) on using neural nets to perform **texture style transfer** from one image to another while discovering insights into the performance enhancement via analysis of the transfer process across various training configurations.
+This project aims to replicate the work of [Gatys et al.](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) on using neural nets to perform **image style transfer** while discovering insights into performance via analysis of the transfer process across various training configurations.

 ### Image Style Transfer Background
-Image style transfer is the process of superimposing the artistic style of a *source image* onto another *target image* to generate a new *stylized image*, thereby **transferring the style** of the *source image*.
+Image style transfer is the process of superimposing the artistic style of a *style image* onto another *content image* to generate a new *stylized output image*, thereby **transferring the style**.

 As described in the original paper by [Gatys et al.](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf), transferring the style from one image onto another can be considered a problem of texture transfer, a well-researched concept where the SOTA methods prior at the time, while achieving remarkable results, used only low-level image features of the target image to inform the texture transfer.

-Gatys et al. proposed a novel algorithm that leverages image representations derived from Convolutional Neural Networks (CNN) optimised for object recognition, which make high level image information explicit.
+Gatys et al. proposed a novel algorithm that leverages image representations derived from Convolutional Neural Networks (CNNs) optimised for object recognition, which make high level image information explicit.
 We refer to this technique as **Neural Style Transfer**.

 ### Neural Style Transfer (NST)
-The NST algorithm leverages image representations derived from deep layers in an image recognition CNN and then use them to inform the style transfer process.
-Broadly, tt involves the following key steps:
+The NST algorithm leverages image representations derived from deep layers of a pre-trained image recognition CNN and then uses them to inform the style transfer process.
+Broadly, NST involves the following key steps:
-- Extract image representations from deep convolutional layers of an image recognition CNN from both the *target* (hereon referred to as the *content* image) and the *style* image.
+- Extract image representations from deep convolutional layers of an image recognition CNN from both the *content* image and the *style* image.
+- Initialize a new content image as the output
-- Converge a white noise image towards the *stylized* image using losses derived cumulatively from both, the style and content representations.
+- Converge the content image towards the *stylized* image using losses derived cumulatively from both the style and content representations

 ## Algorithm

 ![NST Diagram](images/nst_flow.jpg)
+Source: Gatys et al.

 ![NST Algorithm](images/nst_algo.jpg)